Connect with others who understand.

 It’s hard not to be stressed out when you’re managing open wounds.
 But stress can make HS symptoms worse.
 “I just can’t seem to completely heal,” one myHSteam member said.
 “I get so close, then my anxieties kick in, and I’m back to the same lesions recurring!”

 If you aren’t able to cut stress using these strategies, ask your provider for a referral to a mental health professional.
-They can provide techniques that may help you reduce your stress and hopefully ease your inflammation.
+They can provide techniques that may help you reduce stress, which may indirectly affect HS symptoms.

 In many cases, you may be able to heal your HS lesions at home with over-the-counter solutions and a regular skin care routine.
 But sometimes, you’ll need medical advice before you can heal.